-A solvent is drawn into a first chamber by a piston disposed therein and wherein the solvent may be heated.
-The piston cooperating with appropriate valving is operative to move the solvent under pressure into a second chamber wherein the infusible material is suspended in the solvent.
-The time of contact of solvent and infusible material is directly controllable by a timely reverse actuation of the piston, separating the extract and extraction residue (as by a filter) and drawing the extract back into the first chamber where its temperature may be controlled.
+A solvent is drawn into a first chamber by a pistor heated.
+The piston cooperating with appropriate valv ing is operative to move the solvent under pressure into a second chamber wherein the infusible material is sus pended in the solvent.
+The time of contact of solvent and infusible material is directly controllable by a timely reverse actuation of the piston, separating the extract and extraction residue (as by a filter) and drawing the extract back into the first chamber where its tempera- 5 ture may be controlled.

-The system is completely enclosed and held under 5 pressure.
-As a result, during extraction, the volatiles are contained.
+The system is completely enclosed and held under pressure.
+As a result, during extraction the volatiles are contained.
 Upon reverse operation of the piston, the liquid extract and volatiles transfer to the first chamber.
-Again, volatiles are contained in the liquid and/or the head space.
-At the time, the filter removes (segregates) 10 the infusible material extraction residue.
+10 Again, volatiles are contained in the liquid and/or the head space.
+At the same time, the filter removes (segregates) the infusible material extraction residue.

-The device can be used to repeatedly extract the infusible material using fresh solvent after removing the first extract from the upper chamber.
-If hot solvent is employed, the extract in the first chamber can be cooled 15 directly and/or subjected to partial vacuum before withdrawal therefrom or valved into a separate vessel under partial vacuum for cooling.
+The device can be used to repeatedly extract the infusible material using fresh solvent after removing the 15 first extract from the upper chamber.
+If hot solvent is employed, the extract in the first chamber can be cooled directly and/or subjected to partial vacuum before withdrawal therefrom or valved into a separate vessel under partial vacuum for cooling.

-One could also control the strength of the extract by partially removing extract of one strength and repeating 20 the operation one more time with the remainder or add more fresh solvent to weaken it.
+One could also control the strength of the extract by partially removing extract of one strength and repeating the operation one more time with the remainder or add more fresh solvent to weaken it.